nanoc/nanoc.app/content/about.md

 * integration with various deployment mechanisms
 * ability to run pre-deployment checks

-To do: mention some well-known sites and how they use nanoc (nanoc.ws, GitHub dev, FOSDEM, Myst Online)
+Some of the sites built with nanoc include the <a href="https://developer.github.com/">GitHub Developer site</a>, the <a href="http://www.dadt.com/uglybetty/">Ugly Betty site</a> and the <a href="http://guides.spreecommerce.com/api/">Spree API site</a>.

-To do: mention programmability (querying items by attributes)
+TODO: Mention programmability and metadata (querying items by attributes)

-To do: mention metadata

-To do: mention guard-nanoc

 Similar Projects
 ----------------